rails/rails/guides/source/active_model_basics.md

   read more about how to use `validate` [here](https://api.rubyonrails.org/classes/ActiveModel/Validations/ClassMethods.html#method-i-validate).

-- `validates`:An attribute can be passed to the `validates` method and it provides a shortcut to all default validators.
+- `validates`: An attribute can be passed to the `validates` method and it provides a shortcut to all default validators.
 You can read more about how to use `validates` [here](https://api.rubyonrails.org/classes/ActiveModel/Validations/ClassMethods.html#method-i-validates).